 |15:40||Cross Industry Innovation: The Way They Engage with Consumers

 Consumers call the shots.
 That is the reality of the digital economy.
 Engaging with consumers in new ways while also re-engineering the businesses around rapidly changing needs, attitudes and behaviors are essential in today’s world.
-In this discussion, we hear experiences from other sector experts on their customer engagement strategies, how they are enhancing customer experience, fostering brand growth and building loyalty.
+In this discussion, we hear from other sector experts on their customer engagement strategies, how they are enhancing customer experience and fostering brand growth and building loyalty.

 |16:10||Winning Back Subscribers: Coping with Churn in OTT

 With more than 1 million device activations every two months and video apps in the Android Play Store, Android TV can no longer be ignored.
 How will this landscape develop over the next 2 years in Asia?
-How can Android TV impact the pay-TV market?
-How can operators streamline the user experience for consumers and deliver apps and games?
-What security challenges does Android present?
+How can telcos, content providers and technology companies streamline the user experience for consumers?
+What opportunities and challenges does Android TV present?

 |17:10||#genztalk: How Gen Z is Watching Video Right Now